liferay/liferay-docs/devGuide/en/chapters/11-alloyui.markdown

 ## A simple AlloyUI example [](id=simple-alloyui-example-liferay-portal-6-2-dev-guide-en)

 AlloyUI is easy to use.
-Let's demonstrate by using Alloy's in an HTML file.
+Let's demonstrate by using AlloyUI in an HTML file.

-1. Create an HTML file like this:
+1. Create an HTML file and insert the following lines:

         <!DOCTYPE html>

         <input type="text" id="some-input" />